mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

     React.Children

--> These are used to create and manage React elements and components.
+-> These are used to create & manage React elements & components.

 react-dom/client: